 The colors will fade, the lines will begin to look less crisp and the whole thing will blur into a bit of a mess.

-Now, when I say you should look after your tattoo beyond the initial 2-3 week healing cycle that all new tattoos go through, I don’t mean that you have to buy special products or use special creams.
+Now, when I say you should look after your tattoo beyond the initial 2-3 week healing cycle that all new tattoos go through, I don’t mean that you need to go out of your way to wash it and reapply creams multiple times a day.

-To prolong the life of your tattoo and keep it looking crisp, clean and colorful doesn’t require any specialized products or effort.
+To prolong the life of your tattoo and keep it looking crisp, clean and colorful doesn’t require any real effort on your part.
+There are tattoo specific moisturizers and tattoo specific sun blocks available.
+Just get yourself some and moisturize the tattoo regularly and use sunblock, when outdoors.
+Easy.

 If you want your tattoo to continue looking fresh, here’s how you should care for your new tattoo well beyond the initial 2-3 week healing cycle.